takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 * In 2015, Small PyCons in the region were held in Sapporo and Hiroshima
-* It has been held in various places such as Kumamoto and Osaka
-* PyCon Kyushu is held all over Kyushu(Fukuoka -> Okinawa -> Kumamoto)
 * We shared operating know-how and supported public relations, money and people
 * We also provided subdomain of pycon.jp for PyCon mini